snowplow-archive/scalding-example-project/README.md

 Fork this project and adapt it into your own custom Scalding job.

+## Roadmap

+Nothing planned - although it would be nice to upgrade from Specs to Specs2 for the testing, and then to bump Scala to 2.9.1.
+If you want to do this, feel free to submit a pull request.

 ## Copyright and license

 Copyright 2012 SnowPlow Analytics Ltd, with some portions copyright 2012 Twitter, Inc.